 If the maternal sample is unavailable or the baby was born in another hospital, the maternal group and antibody status and the transfusion history of both mother and baby should be sought from the referring hospital transfusion laboratory.
 It is vital to remember that sick neonates may be transferred between multiple hospitals: a full transfusion and testing history should be obtained.
-All information regardless of source should be relayed to the hospital transfusion laboratory, particularly if an IUT has been given, when the infant would require irradiated cellular blood components until 6 months after the expected date of delivery (BCSH, 2011b).
-Hospitals should use agreed procedures for obtaining clinical information (see Appendix 5 Record of neonate transfusion history enquiry for example proforma), and for management of compatibility testing if the mother remains at a separate hospital following an ex-utero transfer.
+All information regardless of source should be relayed to the hospital transfusion laboratory, particularly if an IUT has been given, when the infant would require irradiated cellular blood components until 6 months after the expected date of delivery (BSCH, 2011b).
+Hospitals should use agreed procedures for obtaining clinical information (see Appendix 6 for example proforma), and for management of compatibility testing if the mother remains at a separate hospital following an ex-utero transfer.

-8.2.3 Sample Testing
+8.2.3 Sample testing

-All reagents and sample testing processes should be in accordance with BCSH guidelines for Pre-Transfusion Compatibility Testing (BCSH, 2013b).
+All reagents and sample testing processes should be in accordance with BCSH guidelines for Pre-Transfusion Compatibility Testing (BSCH, 2013b).